 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Elm Mott is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Elm Mott is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Elm Mott who work in office and administrative support (30.14%), healthcare suport services (10.20%), and sales jobs (8.66%).
+Overall, Elm Mott is a town of sales and office workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Elm Mott who work in office and administrative support (41.71%), sales jobs (9.40%), and healthcare suport services (5.47%).

-Elm Mott is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Elm Mott doesn't have a public transportation system that people use for their commute.

-In terms of college education, Elm Mott is nearly on par with the US average for all cities of 21.84%: 18.40% of adults 25 and older in Elm Mott have a bachelor's degree or advanced degree.
+In terms of college education, Elm Mott is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.84% of adults 25 and older in the town have at least a bachelor's degree.

 Elm Mott is a very ethnically-diverse town.
 The people who call Elm Mott home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Elm Mott residents report their race to be White, followed by Black or African-American.
+The greatest number of Elm Mott residents report their race to be White, followed by Asian.
 Elm Mott also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.78% of the town’s residents.
-Important ancestries of people in Elm Mott include German, Czech, English, Irish, and French.
+People of Hispanic or Latino origin account for 16.41% of the town’s residents.
+Important ancestries of people in Elm Mott include Czech, German, English, Irish, and Scots-Irish.

 The most common language spoken in Elm Mott is English.
 Other important languages spoken here include Spanish and Other Asian languages.